atlas-php/assets/docs/Install.md

 ```

 ## Publish Migrations
-Atlas Assets requires an `assets` table (or custom table name defined in config).
+Publish the migrations for the `atlas_assets` table (or your configured table name):

 ```bash
 php artisan vendor:publish --tag=atlas-assets-migrations